-- Ouantifying Redox Reactions: The dataset significantly contributes to addressing a key gap in current knowledge related to the quantification of redox reactions within the shallow horizons of forested catchmentsgaps in understanding redox reactions in shallow forested catchments, as noted by ?, where "hot spots" and "hot moments" introduce significant - 255 variability.
+- Quantifying Redox Reactions: The dataset contributes to addressing gaps in understanding redox reactions in shallow forested catchments, as noted by Arora et al. (2022), where "hot spots" and "hot moments" introduce significant variability.
 While the dataset provides empirical observations to inform future modelling efforts, it represents a step toward capturing this complexity rather than a definitive resolution of existing knowledge gaps.
-While previous research has acknowledged the importance of redox processes, this dataset provides the necessary empirical data to model and quantify these reactions accurately.
-As an example, understanding how the dissolved organic carbon (DOC), precipitation, and subsequent redox reactions affect the catchment's chemical composition represents a substantial advancement 260 (?).
-In natural shallow systems, water can only be oxidized oxidised/reduced under extremely oxidizing/reducing conditions, and the actual lower and upper Eh boundaries are governed by $CO_2$ reduction to $CH_4$ and the presence of $O_2$ , respectively.
+As an example, understanding how dissolved organic carbon (DOC), precipitation, and subsequent redox reactions affect the catchment's chemical composition represents a substantial advancement (Lazareva et al., 2022).
+In natural shallow systems, water can only be oxidised/reduced under extremely oxidizing/reducing conditions, and the actual lower and upper Eh boundaries are governed by CO2 reduction to CH4 and the presence of O2, respectively.
 Using Eh values, one can determine the dominant redox couple in a system.
 Because multiple electron donors can drive multiple redox reactions at the same time, systems rarely have strict redox boundaries in practice.
 The redox state of the soil and the unsaturated zone can vary greatly (Mansfeldt, 2003).
-It can be oxidizing weakly reducing, moderately reducing, or strongly reducing (> 400, 200 - 400, 100 - 200, and -100 mV, respectively).
-Figure 265 6 shows the in-situ pH vs. Eh measurements taken throughout the one-year weekly campaign in the different boreholes.
+It can be oxidising, weakly reducing, moderately reducing, or strongly reducing (> 400, 200 - 400,100-200, and -100 mV, respectively).
+Figure 6 shows the in-situ pH vs. Eh measurements taken throughout the oneyear weekly campaign in the different boreholes.
 The defined zones, based on the redox zoning in soils (Zhang and Furman, 2021), indicate how the redox state of the soil and the unsaturated zone can vary greatly.
 Only boreholes GW1 and GW11 are seen to exhibit weakly reducing behaviour, with GW1 exhibiting a preference for moderately reducing conditions during the summer period.
-This be-270 haviour can be understood, considering that GW11 represents the deepest currently observable flowline in the system (Figure 1-b), while GW1 corresponds to shallow groundwater on the plateau, GW1 represents vertically infiltrating water, influenced by redox processes associated with shallow and biologically active zones in the system.
+This behaviour can be understood, considering that GW11 represents the deepest currently observable flowline in the system (Figure 1-b), while GW1 corresponds to shallow groundwater on the plateau.
+GW1 represents vertically infiltrating water, influenced by redox processes associated with shallow and biologically active zones in the system. - Influence on pH and Ion Exchange: The dataset provides high-resolution observations that can help identify the patterns of redox zone development and their potential influence on pH dynamics in shallow groundwater, as highlighted by

-- Influence on pH and Ion Exchange: The dataset 's ability to capture the interplay between redox reactions and pH changes extends our understanding of CZ processes.
-Current research often focuses on individual aspects of the system, but this dataset enables a more holistic view by elucidating how redox conditions can influence pH and, consequently, the exchangeable pool of ions sorbed to the soil.
-This integrated approach addresses a gap in the current literature, which tends to treat these processes in isolation.
-Under steady-state chemical conditions, the composition of a cation exchanger will be the same as that of the groundwater around it provides high-resolution observations that can help identify the patterns of redox zone development and their potential influence on pH dynamics in shallow groundwater, as highlighted by ?.
+Lazareva et al. (2022).
 While it does not fully resolve these interactions, its spatial and temporal coverage could provide context for understanding how changes in water composition, such as acidification or vegetation shifts, impact groundwater chemistry through ion exchange processes.
-When the composition of the water changes due to acidification, or or a change in vegetation influence, the cation exchanger readjusts its composition to the new groundwater concentrations.
+When the composition of the water changes due to acidification or a change in vegetation influence, the cation exchanger readjusts its composition to the new groundwater concentrations.
 As a result, the exchanger serves as a temporary buffer that can completely change the concentrations in water via a process known as ion chromatography (Appelo and Postma, 2004).
-The main sources of acidity in the most near-surface environments are CO2 from the atmosphere and organic acids formed by decaying DOC, resulting in an acid pH range of 5 -to 6.
-Acid sulfate sulphate soils have lower pH values, with values as low as 4 occasionally recorded (DeLaune and Reddy, 2005).
+The main sources of acidity in the most near-surface environments are CO2 from the atmosphere and organic acids formed by decaying DOC, resulting in an acid pH range of 5 to 6.
+Acid sulphate soils have lower pH values, with values as low as 4 occasionally recorded (DeLaune and Reddy, 2005).
 The lower bound for pH in natural shallow environments can then be assumed to be this low pH value.